adrian-dip/boost/README.md

 |/thread|854|706|
 |You don't want to find out|196|238|

-Longer comments have higher accuracy, but it's only a couple of percentage points.
+Longer comments have higher accuracy, but it's only a couple of percentage points and negligible when the number of words > 15.